 Slainté!
 L’chaim!
 Cheers!

 p.s.
-We lost Dr. Stephan Hawking, that eminent astrophysicist, on Pi Day last week.
+We lost Dr. Stephen Hawking, that eminent astrophysicist, on Pi Day, 2018.
 Hobbled in body, Dr. Hawking's mind soared in the universe using math as his spaceship.
 I think Pi Day is a fitting day to celebrate his life, don't you?

 - Heat oven to 400°F.

 - For the filling: Melt the butter in a medium heavy-bottomed saucepan over medium heat.
 Add the sugar and salt and stir to combine (it will be clumpy, not smooth).
-Let the mixture simmer for 2 to 3 minutes, stirring.
+Let the mixture simmer for 2 to 3 minutes, stirring constantly.
 Whisk in the cream and remove from heat.
-Let the mixture cool for 15 minutes, then whisk in eggs, one at a time, and the vanilla.
+Let the mixture cool for 15 minutes.

 - Let the pie cool completely.
 Serve chilled or at room temperature with lightly sweetened whipped cream (especially if you have any imperfections to hide).